 And even when we read thoughtful and balanced coverage of electric scooter injury data, keep in mind that rental-scooter studies reflect just one narrow slice of overall scooter use.

 Like every mode of transportation, scooters have distinctive weaknesses and hazards.

 But with a quality scooter, good maintenance, and safe riding habits, they’re far safer than the stories suggest.

 Most riders will be safest on something with modest acceleration, large tires, and great brakes.
-For me, the Ninebot Max was the perfect combination.
-Read my review here for the details.
+For me, the Ninebot Max (available here) was the perfect combination.